appcarvers/ngx-unite-list/src/app/unite/readme.md

 # ngx-unitelist

-This librabry is for Angular (2+) projects to build a list from the data passed and provide pagination and filters and their callbacks after passing a configuration properly
+This librabry is for Angular (2+) projects to build a list from passed data and provide pagination and filters and their callbacks after proper configuration.

 ## Installing